zaproxy/zaproxy-website/README.md

 docker run -it -v $(pwd)/site:/app/site \
     -v $(pwd)/src:/app/src -p 3000:3000 zaproxy-website npm run preview
 ```

-### Dependancies
+### Dependencies
 For development, the site heavily depends on node.js for utilities that build the front-end CSS & JavaScript.
-The entrypoint for modifying the site JavaScript is `src/index.js` which gets transpiled & packed up with the babel & webpack packages.
+The entrypoint for modifying the site JavaScript is `src/index.js` which gets transpiled using babel & packed up with webpack packages.

 ```sh
 # Check for associated vulns